Yunato/extract-feed-bot/README.md

 # extract-feed-bot
-Slack bot for extraction feed from feedly
+A bot for slack to get feeds by condition.